Simple Random Sampling

 simple-random-samplingSimple random sampling

-Many dissertation supervisors advice the choice of random sampling methods due to the representativeness of sample group and less room for researcher bias compared to non-random sampling techniques.
+Many dissertation supervisors advice choosing random sampling methods due to the representativeness of sample group and less room for researcher bias compared to non-random sampling techniques.
 However, application of these methods in practice can be quite difficult due to the need for the complete list of relevant population members and a large sample size.

 Other variations of random sampling include the following: